aussielunix/scrt/docs/guide/getting-started.md

 ```

 In the following examples, we assume the environment variables have been set.
 See the [Configuration reference](/guide/configuration.md) for advanced configuration options.

+If you prefer not to pass the password on the command line, you can also add `--password` without a value to commands such as `scrt list` or `scrt get hello` and enter it interactively when prompted.

 #### Related pages